 The Holy Child Motherless Babies Home located at Holy Ghost Cathedral houses over eighty children.

-The two ages in their campaign to protect the life of unborn children hold counseling sessions for teenage pregnant girls.
+The two Orphanages in their campaign to protect the life of unborn children hold counseling sessions for teenage pregnant girls.
 Medications are provided by the Homes for the children in the fight against childhood killer diseases.

-Several volunteer doctors, nurses, men, women and youths from Nigeria and abroad assisted in the care of the children at the ages.
+Several volunteer doctors, nurses, men, women and youths from Nigeria and abroad assisted in the care of the children at the Orphanages.
 Primary and nursery education are availed the children.
 The Guardian Angel Motherless Babies (GAMB) Home was also in year 2007, expanded with the completion of three floors to create ample accommodation for the children and their care givers.

 The Homes are strengthened to admit and care for more children in order to prevent children from growing up in the streets without the kind love of their biological or surrogate mothers, and thus preserve the dignity of the human person.

-Pro-Life, Child Life and ages 2012 Update
+Pro-Life, Child Life and Orphanages 2012 Update

-Pro-life, child-life and the ages is a humanitarian service department of CIDJAP which campaigns for the protection of the lives of born and unborn children through counseling session for teenage pregnant girls and provision of medication to fight killer diseases in children.
+Pro-life, child-life and the orphanages is a humanitarian service department of CIDJAP which campaigns for the protection of the lives of born and unborn children through counseling session for teenage pregnant girls and provision of medication to fight killer diseases in children.

 Within the year under review, the Guardian Angel Motherless Babies Home at Emene has about 55 children who are housed there under the care of the Daughters of Mary Mother of Mercy (DMMM).